Discover The Top 10 Surrey Restaurants

 The Japanese Grill at Beaverbrook, Leatherhead

 Beaverbrook Hotel has an air of elegance amongst the rolling Surrey Hills countryside.
 And while the hotel has several dining options it’s their Japanese Grill which is proving a hit with discerning guests.
 With ingredients fresh from the gardens, there is a wide range on offer for fans of this Asian cuisine – tuck into their popcorn shrimp with spicy mayo & ponzu for instance.
 Meanwhile, enjoy the breath-taking landscapes of the estate from your seat.
 A true fusion of east meets west.

 Near Box Hill, The Running Horses is a historic inn which is serving up outstanding classic British pub grub.
 Feel at home amongst the historic prints and riding collectables in the traditional but welcoming interiors.
 A particular favourite is the button-backed leather booths which are great for couples wanting some privacy or a crowd of friends dipping into the sharing platters.
 From Tomahawk steaks to market fresh catches of the day you’ll easily find something to suit your mood.

 The Latymer, Bagshot

 Pennyhill Park’s fine dining restaurant brings guests an ultra-sophisticated experience in one of the oldest parts of the hotel – with plush furnishings and beautifully ornate wood panelling and beams.
-Enjoy Matt Worswick’s tasting menus including poached pavé of halibut, purple sprouting broccoli, smoked almond pesto and seaweed beurre blanc, alongside some fine wines and discover why Matt and The Latymer has been awarded a Michelin star for its food.
+Enjoy Steve Smith’s tasting menus or opt for an a la carte lunchtime offering dishes such as Cornish cod and Herdwick lamb, alongside some fine wines.

 The Plough Inn, Cobham